apache/activemq-artemis/docs/user-manual/en/libaio.md

 We use this in our high performance journal if configured to do so, please see [Persistence](persistence.md).

-These are the native libraries distributed by Apache ActiveMQ:
+These are the native libraries distributed by Apache ActiveMQ Artemis:

 -   libActiveMQAIO32.so - x86 32 bits

 -   libActiveMQAIO64.so - x86 64 bits

-When using libaio, Apache ActiveMQ will always try loading these files as long as they are on the [library path](#using-server.library.path).
+When using libaio, Apache ActiveMQ Artemis will always try loading these files as long as they are on the [library path](#using-server.library.path).

 ## Compiling the native libraries